Role

 - Sustainability Science

-- ‘Dirty movies’: Towards an interdisciplinary understanding of cinema, soil, and sustainability.
-PhD studentship, Nottingham Trent University, starting October 2025.
+- Alex Rainford-Roberts: ‘Dirty movies’: Towards an interdisciplinary understanding of cinema, soil, and sustainability.

 - ‘Holistic evaluation of sewage pollution at Akureyri, Iceland‘.
-UK-Iceland Arctic Science Partnership Scheme (Started May 2024).
+UK-Iceland Arctic Science Partnership Scheme, Principal Investigator.

 - ‘Particulate Contributions to Air Quality in Akureyri’.
-UK-Iceland Arctic Science Partnership Scheme (Started May 2024).
+UK-Iceland Arctic Science Partnership Scheme, Co-Investigator.

-- Soil Health Evaluation in Ecological Restoration in savannah environments (SHEER - Principal Investigator, started June 2022, international collaboration funded by University of Bologna, Global South)
+- Soil Health Evaluation in Ecological Restoration in Savannah Environments (SHEER) - Principal Investigator, International collaboration funded by the University of Bologna, Global South.

-- Coupling Phyto- and Myco-remediation techniques to manage crude oil contaminated soils in the Niger Delta, Nigeria (PhD project, Director of Studies since April 2016).
+- Udeme Dickson: Coupling Phyto- and Myco-remediation techniques to manage crude oil contaminated soils in the Niger Delta, Nigeria (PhD project, Director of Studies).

-- Sustainable intensification in agriculture: an action research (PhD project, co-supervisor since October 2014).
+- Niamh Mahon: Sustainable intensification in agriculture: an action research (PhD project, Co-supervisor).

-- Chemistry, mineralogy, mobility and bioavailability of heavy metals in soil, plants (Pistacia lentiscus L.) and soil solutions in the Rio San Giorgio catchment (Iglesias, Gonnesa, South Sardinia, Italy) to develop soil remediation strategies (PhD project, external supervisor, The University of Cagliary, Italy – 2010-2013).
+- Sara Concas: Chemistry, mineralogy, mobility and bioavailability of heavy metals in soil, plants (Pistacia lentiscus L.) and soil solutions in the Rio San Giorgio catchment (Iglesias, Gonnesa, South Sardinia, Italy) to develop soil remediation strategies (PhD project, Co-supervisor, in collaboration with the University of Cagliari, Italy).

 - An investigation into the changing geographies of beer within the county of Nottinghamshire with reference to retail and consumption (SPUR project – 2015).